Learn how to make a super easy DIY ninja costume, that is a perfect last minute Halloween costume idea for your boy!

-Two of my boys are way into ninja’s lately and they really wanted to be ninja’s for Halloween.
-We were at the dollar store one day and they picked out some ninja masks and some weapons to bring home, and they begged me to make them some costumes to go with them.
+If your boy(s) are super into Ninjas like mine are…especially after LEGO Ninjago movie came out, then they will love this costume, and you will love how easy it is to put together!
 A DIY ninja costume?
 Easiest thing ever!
-If you have a pair of solid sweats and some fabric strips you’re all set!
+If you have a pair of solid sweats and some fabric strips you’re more than halfway there!
 My boys had long sleeve shirts and since I was buying fabric for the strips anyway I figured I would just sew them some simple pants rather than buy them sweats.

-This is how I make my kids pajama pants out of sheets, how I made my Oliver’s scrub pants and how I make piles of pants for my daughter’s American Girl Doll.
+This is how I make my kids pajama pants out of sheets, how I made the scrub pants for the doctor costume and how I made piles of pants for my daughter’s American Girl Doll.
 You can easily adapt this for any size if you just have a pair of pants that fit the person you are making them for.

 - Fold your fabric and your pants length wise.
 Place your pants on the fabric with the crotch* of the pants facing away from the fold, and the legs lining up with the fold of the fabric. (*crotch is an ugly word).